How much does a permit cost, and who has to pay it?

 I am changing jobs and currently hold a work permit; do I need a new work permit?

-Subject to limited exceptions whereby the Department may agree to vary a permit (see section 1.15 of a Guide to Work Permits a work permit is limited to a specified employment by a specified employer.
+Subject to limited exceptions whereby the Department may agree to vary a permit (variation of permit) a work permit is limited to a specified employment by a specified employer.
 An employee may not take up employment with another employer without a new work permit.

 I am hoping for a change of job with my current employer.
 Does my employer need to apply for a new permit and advertise the position?